 - Squeezing your lats, pause for a moment, and then return to the start.

-Best Dumbbell Biceps Exercises
+Best Dumbbell Biceps Exercises for Building Muscles

-1. Alternate Dumbbell Bicep Curl
+1. Alternating Dumbbell Bicep Curl

 - Grab one dumbbell in each hand with an underhand grip and stand upright with your feet together.
 Keep your arms straight and elbows tucked at your sides.